Why You Should Create Your Bar’s Signature Serve

 Why you should create a signature serve

-1 in 3 consumers are prepared to spend more on special edition drinks due to several social behaviours.
-For example, by championing a signature serve you can help create a social storm, where guests will not want to be the one left out whilst everyone else is enjoying your serve.
-Also, by changing your serve regularly a scarcity message happens - challenging guests to try it soon before it has changed again and maybe lost forever.
-In addition your bar will be the only bar with this serve, meaning guests will not be able to replicate the experience anywhere else and therefore making it a really profitable unique selling point.
-The results – more profits for your bar and more tips for you!
+1 in 3 consumers are prepared to spend more on special-edition drinks due to several social behaviors.
+For example, by championing a signature serve you can help create a social storm, where guests will not want to be the one left out while everyone else is enjoying your serve.
+Also, by changing your serve regularly a scarcity message happens, challenging guests to try it soon before it has changed again and maybe lost forever.
+In addition, your bar will be the only bar with this serve, meaning guests will not be able to replicate the experience anywhere else and therefore making it a really profitable unique selling point.
+The results—more profits for your bar and more tips for you!

 Some signature serve myth busting

 Myth 1: Signature serve is just a fancy phrase for a cocktail.

 With a signature serve you can legitimately refer to it as “our way,” This could help stop people claiming that it is not the “correct” way to make a Daiquiri.